December 10, 2021 by Space Coast Credit Union

 account, saving money all year for the holidays is easy-peasy!

-SCCU will offer a round-up savings program called Saving Cents
+We now offer a round-up savings program called SCCU Saving Cents

 , where your debit card purchases are rounded up to the nearest dollar and automatically deposited into a savings account.

 It’s not a good idea to skimp on insurance, but it’s worth removing unnecessary coverages.
 Also, don’t forget to ask your insurance providers about special offers, discounts, and bundling opportunities.
 New lifestyle changes could also mean possible reductions on your premium.
 For example, you may be able to save more on your monthly auto payment if you’re working from home.
 (Also, you can save thousands of dollars if your car is totaled with GAP insurance

 , which is a one-time purchase at SCCU.)
 Shopping around for other providers may also mean a better deal for you.
 SCCU has partnered with dedicated insurance companies

 for a variety of products to help you prepare for the unexpected.